WIDER IMAGE: Split Britain? A tale of two Kensingtons

-KENSINGTON, England Just 48 hours ahead of a national election, two districts of the same name illustrate the yawning political and economic divisions between different parts of Britain.
+KENSINGTON, England (Reuters) - Just 48 hours ahead of a national election, two districts of the same name illustrate the yawning political and economic divisions between different parts of Britain.

 In the Kensington area of the northern city of Liverpool, a two-bedroom terraced house costs around 50,000 pounds ($64,600).
 In glitzy Kensington, London, a similar property could cost 100 times more.